Financial Emergencies Happen!

 That Time You Had to Pay a $20,000 Bond

-A man from Eastern Missouri is facing a $20,000 cash-only bond for his alleged attack of a 13 year-old boy and two friends.
+A man from Eastern Missouri is facing a $20,000 cash-only bond for his alleged attack of a 13-year-old boy and two friends.
 He forced the boys to drink a shot of vodka before getting into fisticuffs with them, and when police showed up he brought the fight to them too.
 Bizarre, but true.
-The boys had apparently wanted to mow the man’s lawn for a total of $20.
+The boys had wanted to mow the man’s lawn for a total of $20.
 He now sits accused of disarming a police officer and two counts of misdemeanor assault.

 The Lesson

 Ok, so you hopefully don’t go beating up kids but anyone can be pushed to the brink with the right choice of words.
-Even if you are a totally law-abiding citizen, mistakes can happen.
+Even if you are a law-abiding citizen, mistakes can happen.
 Retain an attorney for you and your family, which will help in other matters too.
-Look for lawyers that offer free legal advice, and be wary of anyone who charges by the hour for phone calls and other menial visits.
+Look for lawyers who offer free legal advice, and be wary of anyone who charges by the hour for phone calls and other menial visits.
 Knowledge of resources like ExpertBail.com is also nice to have around as a backup in case the judge orders a hefty bail for your court appearance.

 That Time You Left $10,000 in a Hotel Room

 When Cody Schaefer’s son walked into their Kansas City hotel room, Schaefer thought the kid was just playing around when he started rifling through the contents of their room.
 It turns out that his son uncovered $10,000 in neatly stacked bills.
-The boy, a cub scout, turned the money in to police.
+The boy, a cub scout, turned the money into the police.
 Police are unable to track down all of the guests at the hotel, and the money remains unclaimed.
 According to Missouri state law, that money may go back to the Schaefers if no one can prove ownership.

 The Lesson